Évora

 Flexible and sustainable electricity grid networks with innovative storage solutions

-The generation of energy will change drastically towards decentralized generation mostly in residential areas and block/district, since the energy produced by RES will be injected into the micro-grids.
-POCITYF will demonstrate innovative storage and grid flexibility solutions that allow the effective management of the core issues of interdependent energy sub-networks and sub-systems of sustainable district/city smart grid environments.
+The generation of energy will change drastically towards decentralized generation mostly in residential areas and at the block/district level, since the energy produced by RES will be injected into the micro-grids.
+POCITYF will demonstrate innovative storage and grid flexibility effectively manage the core issues of interdependent energy sub-networks and sub-systems of sustainable district/city smart grid environments.

 Some Innovative Elements that are intended to be used in this solution are: